arturcp/hackaton_collaboration_bot/README.md

 ![](http://g.recordit.co/5QHNmRlbIB.gif)

-To configure the response messages, all you need to do is to set two ENV variables:
+To configure the response messages, all you need to do is to set the attributes in the House Cup entry:

-  * SUCCESS_RESPONSE:
+  * success_text:

     it will interpolate your message with three variables: